ThibaultRichard/atmel-sam4e-demo/README.md

 # atmel-sam4e-demo
-A cool demo I developed for Atmel and SAM4E EK eval board, featuring QTouch, ADC, DAC, DSP processing and lwIP!
-All running in a multi threaded environment using FreeRTOS.
+I developed this cool demo while working at Atmel.
+It was initially designed for SAM4E EK eval board, featuring QTouch, Sound processing using ADC/DAC, DSP, LCD display and also runs lwIP based HTTP server!
+It all runs in a multi threaded environment using FreeRTOS.
+Folder structure is not my fav, but following Atmel example structure.
+Init and tasks are implemented under sam/applications folder!
+Enjoy ;-)